 Shelf-Stable Yogurt Packs and Cheese

 Make sure that these are purchased from the grocery shelves, not the chilled dairy compartment.
 These foods stay fresh and safe unless they are opened.
 Shelf-stable applesauce is another good choice.

 There's no point in packing healthy snacks that you know your child won't eat.
 Take them to the grocery store, add some new foods to their diet gradually, and make sure you feed them a balanced and varied diet at home.
 Most children tend to eat pretty well if offered a choice of different foods; remember, just do the best you can and let it go.

 Some Tips for Healthy Eating

-Your goal is to combine two food groups, like protein and carbohydrate, which will fill them up and provide good fuel for activities, along with liquids to keep them hydrated.
+Your goal is to combine two food groups, such as a protein and carbohydrate, which will fill them up and provide good fuel for activities, along with liquids to keep them hydrated.

-Take a stroll through your grocery store and look for snack foods which are considered 'shelf stable'.
+Take a stroll through your grocery store and look for snack foods that are considered "shelf-stable."
 This means that the food will stay fresh and wholesome without refrigeration, as long as the package is unopened.

 I don't recommend that you pack foods that require chilling for after-school snacking.
-Chilled packs, ice bags, and frozen drinks just won't keep foods safe longer than 3-5 hours.
+Chilled packs, ice bags, and frozen drinks just won't keep foods safe longer than 3 to 5 hours.
 The foods you pack for lunch will be just fine if everything is eaten at lunch; just make sure your kids aren't saving some of this food for after-school munching.